Zhucj-IOPCAS/Gamma-adaptive-initial-projection-VASP-PATCH/README.md

 - Collinear spin-polarized calculations
 - Noncollinear calculations and spin–orbit coupling (SOC)
-- Disentanglement (These features have not yet undergone extensive testing.
+- Disentanglement (This feature has not yet undergone extensive testing.
 Validate the results with a small test case before using the patch in production calculations.)
 - `vasp_gam` is not supported because its real-valued wavefunction storage is incompatible with this patch.
 - If needed, use vasp_std for single-point calculations.